 - Move the slider to set the throttle, as follows:

-A general rule is to throttle the throughput by half and allow some time for the cluster to adapt.
-If further action is needed, throttle the throughput by half again until the cluster stabilizes.
+A general rule is to throttle the IOPS by half and allow some time for the cluster to adapt.
+If further action is needed, throttle the IOPS by half again until the cluster stabilizes.

-- Move the slider to the right to increase the amount of throughput allowed for resynchronization.
+- Move the slider to the right to increase the amount of IOPS allowed for resynchronization.

-- Move the slider to the left to decrease the amount of throughput allowed for resynchronization.
+- Move the slider to the left to decrease the amount of IOPS allowed for resynchronization.

 - Click Apply or OK.